AvaneeshYajurvedi/OverTheWire-Wargames/Leviathan/Leviathan_01_to_02.md

 By tracing the `strcmp()` call, we discovered the hardcoded password used by the program.
 Since the binary was running with SUID permissions, successful authentication granted us a shell as `leviathan2`, allowing access to the next password.

-Some doors are locked with steel.
-Others are locked with terrible coding practices.

 ---